Trauma Prevention and Recovery

 Learn how early life experiences affect the brain -- and what we can do about it.

 The Trauma Prevention and Recovery Certificate of Achievement trains students as paraprofessionals to work in the field of violence prevention and trauma response, including service provision to victims and survivors of violence.
 It also trains service providers such as probation officers or nurses who routinely work with survivors of traumatic events to understand and respond to concerns unique to survivors.

-This interdisciplinary curriculum provides students with a broad understanding of violence and its impact on diverse indivduals, families, communities and socieites.
-This certificate program focuses on how violence affects individuals and groups, including considerations of ability/disability, age, culture, ethnicity/race, gender, gender identity/sexuality, and immigration status.
-Students develop skills to critically analyze social constructs that contribute to violence, listen empathetically, offer appropriate referrals, and provide culturally competent peer support.
+This interdisciplinary curriculum provides students with a broad understanding of violence and its impact on diverse individuals, families, communities and societies.
+This certificate program explores how violence affects individuals and groups, including considerations of ability/disability, age, culture, ethnicity/race, gender, gender identity/sexuality, and immigration status.
+Students develop skills to critically analyze social constructs that contribute to violence, listen empathetically, offer appropriate referrals, and provide culturally-sensitive peer support.

 This interdisciplinary curriculum educates students on:

 - The causes and consequences of diverse forms of violence